 The most important facet of the traditional method is that the transformation from a still to a sparkling wine occurs entirely inside the bottle.

-In the Charmat method, the base wine is fermented in a large tank.
+In the Charmat method, base wine is fermented in a large tank.
 When the first fermentation is complete the sugar and yeast are added to create the second fermentation in a pressurized tank.

 No matter which method is used, the yeast is removed–either by disgorging in the traditional method–or filtering, in the tank method.
 The sparkling wine is then topped off with a mixture called dosage which dictates the level of sugar in the wine.

-So, what’s the difference between say champagne and cava, or prosecco?
+So, what’s the difference between champagne and cava, or prosecco?
 Are there other sparkling wine options you should know about?

 Champagne, Cava, and Cremant